Hamlin Park

 In 2017, the park was a subject of controversy in response to the city's proposal to convert part of the wooded area into a maintenance facility.
 After a series of "Save Hamlin Park" protests from city residents, the proposal was withdrawn.

+History

+Howard H. Hamlin was a real estate developer who owned land in 1907 in the area that would eventually become Hamlin Park.